 Certain triggers make rosacea symptoms worse.
-Keeping a diary for a few weeks or months can help people find out what might be triggering their rosacea flare-ups.
+Keeping a diary can help you to find possible triggers of the flare-ups.
 Click here to download a diary that you can print for your own use.

 Certain things can make rosacea symptoms flare up.
 These include spicy foods, hot drinks, alcohol, cosmetics, soaps and medicines that dilate (widen) blood vessels.
 UV rays and extreme cold or heat can make the symptoms worse too.
 But different people have different triggers, so everyone has to find out for themselves what affects them.
 Even if you don’t have rosacea, it’s always a good idea to protect your skin from strong UV rays and prevent sunburn.

 If you know what things trigger your rosacea flare-ups, you can try avoiding at least some of them.
 A diary can help you to find out what makes your symptoms worse.
 For a few weeks or months, you can make a note of

 - what you had to eat or drink,

 - what your skin was exposed to (like sunlight, wind, sweat after exercise, hot water, certain cosmetic products),

 - how severe the rosacea was, and